Fear on front lines as hospital staff face threats, stigma over coronavirus

 Medical workers have also won praise worldwide, with Britain scheduling a nationwide clap for National Health Service staff last week, and similar enthusiasm shown in India, France, Spain, Italy and elsewhere.
 Some property owners in Portugal are offering free accommodation to health workers who are afraid of exposing families to the coronavirus.

-But also in India, a medical association last week said doctors were being left stranded after being evicted due to fear they could infect neighbours.
+But also in India, a medical association last week said doctors were being left stranded after being evicted due to fear they could infect neighbors.

 Doctors in Myanmar’s second-biggest city, Mandalay, have asked a university to accommodate staff who have been evicted from their lodgings due to coronavirus paranoia.
 Myanmar has 10 confirmed cases.